EduardoKenji/q-learning-maze-solver/README.md

 <img src="pictures/q_learning_training.gif" width="520">

-Untrained agent: As the Q matrix is filled with 0's and the exploration chance is high, most of the agent's decisions will be mostly random as it has no knowledge.
+Untrained agent: As the Q matrix is filled with 0's and the exploration chance is high, most of the agent's decisions will be random as it has no knowledge.
 (GIF in slower motion below)

 <img src="pictures/q_learning_untrained.gif" width="250">